openlawlibrary/taf/specification/taf-spec.md

 ## [5 Updater](#5-updater)

-This section focuses on the Updater, a key component of the TAF framework.
-The Updater's main job is to securely clone and update both authentication and target repositories.
+This section focuses on the updater, a key component of the TAF framework.
+The updater's main job is to securely clone and update both authentication and target repositories.
 It replaces the need for manually running Git commands with its automated process.
 This is especially important because it incorporates a validation step, ensuring that all changes are verified before being applied to the